ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 		* Wait until 200 response is received when polling with head-object.
 It polls every 5 seconds until a successful state has been reached.
 This will exit with a return code of 255 after 20 failed checks.
 	* `object-not-exists`
 		* Wait until 404 response is received when polling with head-object.
 It polls every 5 seconds until a successful state has been reached.
 This will exit with a return code of 255 after 20 failed checks.

+## Next Steps
+{: #cli-ref-next-steps}

+As every procedure always goes exactly as planned, you might not have seen any of the [common header and error codes](/docs/services/cloud-object-storage?topic=cloud-object-storage-compatibility-common).
+For more reference, check the [API reference](/apidocs/cos/cos-compatibility).